 Opera

-Opera has dominated my musical life for the last few years.
+Opera dominated my musical life.
 I was in a number of productions at the Hong Kong Academy for Performing Arts, including: Don Pasquale,

 Click To Enlarge Image